 Financial infidelity isn’t just about hiding expenditure from a partner.
 Building a fortune secretly is also equally damaging.
 Let’s say, your partner has invested in a property or they have started diverting a major chunk of their savings into a trust that you know nothing about, it’s a troubling sign that must not be taken lightly.

-The possibility that they feel that your marriage or relationship has run its course and waiting to be on a secure financial footing to tell you that cannot be ruled out.
+The possibility that they feel that your marriage or relationship has run its course and they are now waiting to be on a secure financial footing to tell you that, cannot be ruled out.

 10. Discussing financial distress in hypotheticals

 What if you default on the mortgage and the house is declared forfeit?
 Have you ever considered living in a smaller apartment?
 What if we had to move to a place where the cost of living isn’t so high?
 Do the kids have to attend a private school?

 If your partner is bringing up such ‘hypothetical’ scenarios just to gauge your reaction, it’s a clear sign that they can see a financial hardship in the offing.
 Perhaps, due to some investment decisions gone wrong, secret spending, or extravagant lifestyle.

 In case, these ominous questions are thrown your way often, confront them, and ask what’s going on rather than being taken by surprise later.

 Looking at the financial infidelity and rates of divorce co-relation, it’s evident that this breach of trust can threaten your relationship.
 That’s why, if you can relate to these signs of financial infidelity, it is imperative to act swiftly.
 Talking about the problem is the only way of tackling it.

 You must do so calmly, without cornering the erring partner or being accusatory in your approach.
 Perhaps, lay the groundwork by talking about a shared goal such as early retirement or buying a house.
 Then, steer the conversation toward how repeated financial infidelity can stop these dreams in their tracks.